 - The insurance adjuster may try to settle you and save the insurance company from huge compensation.
 Never give any statements or go for any settlements without the advice of a workers’ compensation lawyer.

-- Apart from the medical records, photograph your injuries in each stage of your treatment process.
+- Apart from the medical records, photographing your injuries in each stage of the treatment process is one of the workers compensation tips.

 - Communicate every minute detail regarding the injury to your attorney so that he could have a better case evaluation.